To SquarePants or Not to SquarePants: Plot

 The episode begins with the French Narrator recalling the day SpongeBob "changed" his pants, which happened three days ago.
 It is laundry day, and SpongeBob is drying a whole load of his "square pants".
 But while all his pants are in the dryer, SpongeBob gets distracted by Patrick who wants SpongeBob to hear him make funny sounds with his tongue for a long time.
 Eventually, SpongeBob goes to check on his pants which all shrunk in the dryer; he heads to the mall to buy new pairs.
 Upon hearing there will not be another shipping of "square pants" for months, SpongeBob tries out several different styles of pants at the mall until he finally chooses a pair of "round pants".

 SpongeBob wanders around town and Patrick is unable to recognize him because of the new pants.
 SpongeBob is greeted by Sandy who teases SpongeBob by pretending she does not recognize him and makes comments about his clothes in a good way.
-SpongeBob sees Squidward who also pretends he does not know him.
+Then, SpongeBob walks up to Squidward.
+Squidward pretends to not know SpongeBob, to get him to leave.
 SpongeBob heads home, although Patrick does not let him in because the house belongs to SpongeBob SquarePants before he "left".

 Feeling discouraged by the idea nobody knows who he is, SpongeBob decides to start a new life as "SpongeBob RoundPants", to which he decides to re-apply to his job at the Krusty Krab.
 When he meets Squidward at the restaurant, SpongeBob acts as if this is his first time applying at the Krusty Krab and has never met Squidward before.
 Squidward decides to take advantage of this by training SpongeBob to act like him, a horrible employee, in hopes SpongeBob will later get fired.
 After a series of complaints from the customers, Mr. Krabs confronts SpongeBob for his lousy work, to which SpongeBob explains since he has new pants, he is no longer "SpongeBob SquarePants".
 Mr. Krabs then convinces SpongeBob that he should take his pants off then.
 SpongeBob, no longer wearing pants, then continues to be his normal self and go back to being a good employee.
 When Sandy comes in seeing SpongeBob in his underwear, however, she (teasingly) calls him "SpongeBob UnderPants".
 SpongeBob looks at his underwear and screams in horror, ending the episode.